Saucony Virrata 2 Review Facts

 The traction is described as good.
 Runners had no problems with slipping on paved surfaces, even when wet.
 The triangular lugs provide flexibility in all directions and offer good grip.
 Runners were able to power up steep hills and fly down equally steep descents without a good feeling of being in control.

-Despite the cushioned midsole, this is a very flexible shoe.
-Flexibility is a result of the design of the outsole which has spaces between the lugs which act like grooves.
-Do a manual “flex test”, and you will see that the toe easily bends backwards.
-The midsole cushioning is also pliable enough to bend with each step, providing a responsive feel from the first step to the last.
+Despite the cushioning in the midsole, the Saucony Virrata 2 is a very flexible shoe.
+Flexibility is a result of the design of the outsole; by doing a manual “flex test” and you can easily see that the toe smoothly bends backward.
+The midsole cushioning is also pliable enough to bend with each step, providing a reponsiveness as well from the first step to the last one.
 The mesh upper material works with the flexible overlays to create a highly adaptable shoe that still retains its structure as the runner moves down the road.
 The updated version provides a very soft and flexible ride which may not appeal to runners who prefer a stiffer feel.

 Stability is not usually a common feature of a zero-drop shoe.
-These shoe are made for seasoned runners who have decent form
+These shoes are made for seasoned runners who have decent form

 and are seeking to improve their times.
 With this one, the midsole cushioning provides fairly good stability not seen is similarly designed zero-drop shoes.
 The tight, yet comfortable heel aligns the foot in a neutral position while the midfoot cushioning supports the runner's arch for a stable ride.
 Heel strikers may find the feel a bit uncomfortable as the level platform promotes a forefoot strike.
 This is not a shoe meant for a beginner runner.